Search This Blog

 • The Bay Sarasota: A transformation of 53 acres of mostly impervious parking lots into a resilient, blue-green oasis.
 A primary goal of the master plan involves "protecting the bay from the city and the city from the bay."
 By utilizing advanced water-quality marshes and bioswales, the park filters urban runoff before it reaches the Sarasota Bay.
 Simultaneously, the restored shoreline and mangrove bayou act as a natural buffer, shielding the city’s upland assets from storm surge and extreme weather events.

-The Tours opened with a lovely evening reception hosted at the Gulf Coast Community Foundation (GCCF) Philanthropy Center in downtown Sarasota.
+The Tours opened with a lovely evening reception hosted at the GCCF Philanthropy Center in downtown Sarasota.
 Attendees were treated to delicious appetizers and an open bar.

 Laura Wilson after her induction